 In the 14th Century Charles V converted the palace into a residence, and Francis I began rebuilding it into a French Renaissance style in the 1500s.
 It’s association with the arts began when Louis XIV chose Versailles as his residence, and the Louvre became a residence for artists under Royal patronage.
 Seven rooms within the building were used to display paintings from the king’s collection, open as an art gallery to a privileged few.
 Louis XVI responded to a growing voice of people asking for a public art museum, that began to be put into practice in the lead up to the French Revolution.

 The Louvre was finally opened as an art gallery and museum owned by the nation during the Revolution.
 Displaying 700 works of art it set out to quickly expand the collection, and had a chaotic early period with artists still living in residence and unlabelled, unlit paintings and art prints hung on every available piece of wall space.
-Gradually things fell into place, with Napoleon bringing a huge range of artworks back from foreign campaigns, and many more champions through history who expanded and developed the building into the phenomenal art museum we see today.
+Gradually things fell into place, with Napoleon bringing a huge range of original artworks back from foreign campaigns, and many more champions through history who expanded and developed the building into the phenomenal art museum we see today.

 The Louvre art gallery collection has over 600,000 objects and artworks